creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-01-Complex-Convolutional-Networks.md

 # Context

-* Ultrafast imaging requires the **compounding** of several acquisitions to improve image contrast and resolution.
-There is a trade-off between image quality and image rate.
+* Ultrafast imaging requires less acquisitions than conventional ultrasound focused imaging.
+However, it needs the **compounding** of several acquisitions to compensate for the lower image contrast and resolution.
+Therefore, there is a trade-off between image quality and image rate.
-* Previous work: the same authors developed a CNN for the compounding of 3 RF acquisitions and reached the same quality than when using 31 RF acquisitions [[1]](https://arxiv.org/abs/1911.03416).
+* In a previous work, the same authors developed **ID-Net** (Inception for Diverging-wave Network), a CNN for the compounding of 3 RF acquisitions and reached the same quality than when using 31 RF acquisitions [[1]](https://arxiv.org/abs/1911.03416).
-* Objective: To reduce data size and power requirement, use IQ signals instead of RF signals.
+* The objective of this paper is to develop a CNN that takes IQ signals as an input instead of RF signals, to reduce data size and power requirement.
+The main difficulty is that, unlike RF signals, **IQ signals are complex**.
-* Problem: **IQ signals are complex**.
+* The authors develop **CID-Net** (Complex-valued Inception for Diverging-wave Network), a complex CNN.

 # Highlights

 * Implementation of a **complex convolution** inspired by the multiplication of complex numbers.
 * Definition of a **complex activation function** based on the complex module.
-* Experimental demonstration that the complex CNN outperforms the straightforward method of processing the real and imaginary parts separately.
+* Experimental demonstration that **CID-Net** reaches the same performance than **ID-Net** and outperforms the straightforward method of processing the real and imaginary parts separately (**2BID-Net**, 2-Branch Inception for Diverging-wave Network).

 # Methods

 The complex CNN has 3 main building blocks:

-1. The **complex convolution** is based on [[2]](https://arxiv.org/abs/1705.09792) and uses complex weights $W = W_r + jW_i$.
+1. The **complex convolution** was defined in [[2]](https://arxiv.org/abs/1705.09792) and uses complex weights $W = W_r + jW_i$.
 It is defined as:

 $$
 \left[\begin{array}{c}